Conflict of Interest: Two disclosures

 The City has a Conflict of Interest policy, which she, and every employee, adheres to.

-She is not in a management position and has no influence as it relates to interactions with City Council.
+• She is not in a senior leadership role and has no influence as it relates to interactions with City Council.

 Serving in the military reserve